Houston Gamblers (UFL)

 The Houston Gamblers are a professional American football team based in Houston, Texas.
-The Gamblers compete in the United States Football League (USFL) as a member club of the South division, and play their home games at Simmons Bank Liberty Stadium in Memphis, Tennessee.
+The Gamblers compete in the United Football League (UFL).
+The team is owned and operated by Dwayne Johnson's Alpha Acquico and Fox Corporation.

+The team was a founding member of the USFL, as the Houston Gamblers in 2022, named after the 1980s USFL team of the same name.
+Though named after the city of Houston, the 2020s Gamblers never played there under that brand, instead playing its home games as the guest of other USFL teams in Birmingham, Alabama in 2022 and Memphis, Tennessee in 2023.
+When the USFL and XFL merged to form the UFL in 2024, the Gamblers took over the branding of the original Houston Roughnecks that had played the 2023 season in the XFL and played in Houston at Rice Stadium and played at Space City Financial Stadium (previously TDECU Stadium, the home of the 2020 and 2023 Roughnecks) during the 2025 season.
+The team returned to the Gamblers name ahead of the 2026 UFL season, coinciding with a move to Shell Energy Stadium.

 History

+Houston Gamblers (USFL, 2022–2023)

 The Houston Gamblers were one of eight teams that were officially announced as a USFL franchise on The Herd with Colin Cowherd on November 22, 2021.
 On January 6, 2022, it was announced on The Herd with Colin Cowherd that former NCAA Football Head coach Kevin Sumlin was named the Head coach and General manager of the Gamblers.
-Houston is the only city in the USFL nominally based west of the Mississippi River and the only team that has a representative team in both professional spring football leagues, the USFL (the Gamblers) and the XFL (the Houston Roughnecks), though the Gamblers have never set foot in Houston, instead playing as a traveling team under the USFL's hub model.
+Houston was the only city in the USFL nominally based west of the Mississippi River and the only city that had a representative team in both professional spring football leagues, the USFL (the Gamblers) and the XFL (the Roughnecks), though the Gamblers never set foot in Houston, instead playing as a traveling team under the USFL's hub model.

-On January 6, 2022, from college head coach, Kevin Sumlin was named the head coach and general manager for the Houston Gamblers.
-The Gamblers' first season game was on April 17, 2002 against the Michigan Panthers at Protective Stadium in Birmingham, Alabama.
+On January 6, 2022, former college head coach, Kevin Sumlin was named the head coach and general manager for the Houston Gamblers.
+The Gamblers' first season game was on April 17, 2022, against the Michigan Panthers at Protective Stadium in Birmingham, Alabama.
 Kicker Nick Vogel made a 37-yard field goal in the first quarter (the first points for the franchise).
 The Gamblers defeated the Panthers 17–12, winning their first game in franchise history.
 The Gamblers lost their next seven games before winning for their final two games of the season, and failing to qualify for the USFL playoffs.

-In September, 2022, the Gamblers announced that Robert Morris was named their new general manager.
-In November of 2022, the USFL announced that the Gamblers will play at Simmons Bank Liberty Stadium in Memphis, Tennessee for the 2023 season.
-In February, 2023, Sumlin announced his plans to join the coaching staff of the Maryland Terrapins, this lead to the Gamblers hiring former New Orleans Saints assistant coach, Curtis Johnson as their new head coach.
+In September 2022, the Gamblers announced that Robert Morris was named their new general manager.
+In November 2022, the USFL announced that the Gamblers will play at Simmons Bank Liberty Stadium in Memphis, Tennessee for the 2023 season.
+In February, 2023, Sumlin announced his plans to join the coaching staff of the Maryland Terrapins, this led to the Gamblers hiring former New Orleans Saints assistant coach, Curtis Johnson as their new head coach.